gravitational/teleport/docs/2.5/quickstart-enterprise.md

 # Teleport Enterprise Quick Start

-Welcome to the Quick Start Guide to Teleport Enterprise!
+Welcome to the Quick Start Guide for Teleport Enterprise.

 The goal of this document is to show off the basic capabilities of Teleport.
 There are three types of services Teleport nodes can run: `nodes`, `proxies`